RaghavVacher/aml_project_2023/docs/customDataset & Model_13.11.2023.md

 # CustomDataset Class
+### THIS IS AUTOMATICALLY GENERATED DO NOT QUOTE FOR FINAL REPORT REFER TO RV FOR CLARIFICATION
 ## Description
 The `CustomDataset` class is a PyTorch Dataset implementation designed for custom datasets.
 It takes a list of images and their corresponding outputs, allows optional transformations, and supports Principal Component Analysis (PCA) for output data.